Home Page

 these verses are discussing the seven day 'Feast of Unleavened

-Bread'.
-However, the verses are merely stating this was the first
+The above verses are actually stating this was the day that unleavened

-Nevertheless, these verses when properly rendered prove beyond all
+These verses, when properly rendered, prove beyond all doubt that

-(on the 14th day), was the day unleavened bread was first to be
+the day before His death was the day unleavened bread was first to

 SECOND PASSOVER - 14TH PASSOVER